aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 More possibilities for improvement:

-I hope to make a series of furry robots in the future, including robots of different sizes and shapes.
+I hope to make a series of fluffy robots in the future, including robots of different sizes and shapes.
 With this experience, I will improve the form of interaction in the future.
 In addition, I will control the size and shape of the pressure sensor more accurately, and use more I2C sensors, such as capacitive touch sensor.
 At the same time, I will also pay attention to some operating techniques, I will better avoid short circuits, and debug faster.